 Means-tested bursaries are available for day girls in the Sixth Form.
 These can be up to 50% fees.

 Armed Forces Discount

 Pupils who have a parent serving in the armed forces are eligible for a 10% discount on the fees.
 Serving personnel should be aware that they can apply for MOD and Foreign Office boarding school allowance under certain criteria.

 A reduction in fees is offered from Reception upwards (for the second and subsequent children) when two siblings or more are at St Teresa’s and/or Cranmore at the same time.
 This will be a 10% discount on the second child, 15% on the third child and, 20% on the fourth and subsequent children.

-Girls who have sisters at the school are, where possible, given priority on entry.
+Girls who have sisters/brothers at St Teresa’s and/or Cranmore are, where possible, given priority on entry.

 Any bursaries will be applied after the sibling discount.